 Due to the extent of the TBI I suffered, I sustained unescapable damage to my brain.
 Brain damage.
 After the accident such heavy words became part of my vocabulary and for a long time it would define the way I saw myself.

-Now I hang my head in shame for harboring such appalling assumptions.
+Now I hang my head in shame for harbouring such appalling assumptions.

-Hemiplegia occurs when the brain gets severely injured, be it by a traumatic brain injury sustained in a car crash or during a vicious, physical assault; a stroke or aneurysm etc.
+Hemiplegia occurs when the brain gets severely injured, be it by a traumatic brain injury sustained in a car crash or during a vicious, physical assault; a stroke or an aneurysm.

-When I was out of harm’s way, I was send to Pasteur Rehabilitation Centre (also situated in Bloemfontein), where I started my long journey to independence – to relearn how to walk.
+When I was finally out of harm’s way, I was send to Pasteur Rehabilitation Centre (also situated in Bloemfontein), because I had to relearn how to walk.

 A lot of people assumed that I am dumb just because I walk and talk differently than the average person and I experienced plenty of unkindness and impatience.
 I decided to do something about it.